Q2MM/q2mm/README.md

 # <center>Q2MM</center>

-Q2MM stands for quantum (mechanics) to molecular mechanics or quantum guided molecular mechanics, depending on what you prefer.
+Q2MM stands for quantum (mechanics) to molecular mechanics or quantum-guided molecular mechanics, depending on what you prefer.
 Q2MM is open source software for force field optimization.